dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 ```
 ### Feature Engineeiring

-In this step, we create new features by combining existing ones using polynomial features transformation.
+In this step, new features are created by combining existing ones using polynomial features transformation.
 This captures complex relationships and interactions between features, which might not be evident in the original individual features.
-We use the PolynomialFeatures class from scikit-learn to generate combinations of features up to a specific level (degree 2 in this case).
+The PolynomialFeatures class is used from scikit-learn to generate combinations of features up to a specific level (degree 2 in this case).
 The resulting X_poly dataset includes the original features and these newly generated combinations.

 To ensure that all features have a consistent range, they are standardized before training the model.
 This is crucial for models like logistic regression, as scaling affects optimization and performance.
 Using the StandardScaler from scikit-learn, the features are transformed such that their mean becomes 0 and their standard deviation becomes 1.
 The standardized features are stored in a new variable called X_scaled.